CHLSS

 National Institute of Mental Health – Depression

-Details about the symptoms of and treatments for depression.
+Details about the symptoms and treatments for depression.

 National Alliance on Mental Health – Teen Depression

-Signs of depression, ways to help, how to care for the entire family that is affected by depression.
+Signs of depression, ways to help, and how to care for an entire family that is affected by depression.

 Families for Depression Awareness

-Details about the symptoms of and treatments for depression.
+Details about the symptoms and treatments for depression.

 National Institute of Mental Health – Anxiety Disorders